This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I almost didn’t go to Culebra, assuming that Vieques offered everything I was looking for, but I let their marketing get to my head.
 If you read online forums, you’ll find a huge group of loyalists saying it’s the greatest vacation on earth.
 There’s one story after another of someone who visited for a day trip, came back for two weeks the next year, and bought a vacation home the year after that.

 I had to see it myself.
 FOMO, you know?

 The reason most travelers visit Culebra is for Flamenco Beach, consistently voted one of the world’s best.

 I mean, just look at it.

 That clear water?
 Not photo-shopped.
-Even on a weekend, the crowds were light and there was no trash, no vendors coming by every three minutes to sell you a necklace you don’t want.
+Even on a weekend, the crowds were light and there was no trash and no vendors coming by every three minutes to sell you a necklace you don’t want.

-Walking that beach is like floating over powdered sugar.
+Walking the beach is like floating over powdered sugar.
 The sand dusts between your toes, never sticking to your skin, while softly massaging your soles.

 Pack for the Beach

 Find out why I take baby powder to the beach, plus more must-have beach items (link opens in a new window).